Bayesian inference on Cox regression models using catalytic prior distributions: Simulation study

 \subsection{Simulation results}

-Table~\ref{table:censor2} presents the estimation and prediction performance of different methods based on experiments with $20\%$ censoring rate.
-We report there the average squared error and predictive deviance based on 100 replications for each estimator.
-We can see that the CRE and the WME tuned by cross-validation consistently rank among the best three in terms of both squared error and predictive deviance.
-It's worth noting that among our proposed estimators with different tuning parameters, the simple choice of $\tau=p$ is suboptimal for $p=20$ and $p=40$, but this choice becomes comparable to the well-tuned counterparts when $p=60$.
-Besides, the Ridge estimator is seen to be a competitive alternative, as expected based on the existing literature \citep{huang_penalized_2002, bovelstad2007predicting}.
-The Lasso estimator performs poorly in terms of squared error, which may be attributed to the absence of a sparse structure in the true coefficients.
-Among all estimators considered in our experiments, the MPLE performs worst when the dimension $p$ is as large as 40, where it exhibits the largest estimation error and the worst prediction accuracy.
+Table~\ref{table:censor2} summarizes the estimation and prediction performance of various methods under a $20\%$ censoring rate.
+The reported metrics, average squared error and predictive deviance, are computed over 100 replications.
+Among the evaluated methods, the MPLE performs worst when the dimension $p$ reaches 40, where it exhibits the highest estimation error and the lowest prediction accuracy.
+In contrast, the CRE and the WME tuned via cross-validation consistently rank among the best three methods for both metrics.
+The superior performance of these methods can be attributed to regularization.
+When $p$ is large, the Hessian matrix of the partial likelihood is approximately singular, which leads to a flat curvature and causes high variability in the MPLE.
+The use of synthetic data provides regularization, either through penalty terms or weighted synthetic data, that reduces the variability of the estimators.
+The ridge estimator also demonstrates competitive performance, aligning with findings in the existing literature \citep{huang_penalized_2002, bovelstad2007predicting}.
+Conversely, the Lasso estimator performs poorly in terms of squared error, which may be attributed to the absence of sparsity in the true coefficients.